rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### Bluetooth

 The onboard Bluetooth is disabled.
 The Bluetooth on the Broadcom BCM94352Z is not connected to the motherboard.
 Instead a [Plugable Bluetooth 4 USB Adapter](https://plugable.com/products/usb-bt4le/) is used on USB 2.0 port to avoid unwanted sleep termination.
-It works without any additional driver.
+It works without any additional driver (until Mojave, in Catalina it only worked during install).

 ##### SATA